Nixtla/mlforecast/README.md

 `pip install mlforecast`

 #### Optional dependencies
-If you want more functionality you can instead use `pip install mlforecast[extra1, extra2, ...]`.
+If you want more functionality you can instead use `pip install mlforecast[extra1,extra2,...]`.
 The current extra dependencies are:

 * **aws**: adds the functionality to use S3 as the storage in the CLI.
 * **cli**: includes the validations necessary to use the CLI.
 * **distributed**: installs [dask](https://dask.org/) to perform distributed training.
 Note that you'll also need to install either [LightGBM](https://github.com/microsoft/LightGBM/tree/master/python-package) or [XGBoost](https://xgboost.readthedocs.io/en/latest/install.html#python).

-For example, if you want to perform distributed training through the CLI using S3 as your storage you'll need all three extras, which you can get using: `pip install mlforecast[aws, cli, distributed]`.
+For example, if you want to perform distributed training through the CLI using S3 as your storage you'll need all three extras, which you can get using: `pip install mlforecast[aws,cli,distributed]`.

 ### conda-forge
 `conda install -c conda-forge mlforecast`

 Note that this installation comes with the required dependencies for the local interface.
 If you want to:
-* Use s3 as storage: `conda install -c conda-forge boto3 s3path`
+* Use s3 as storage: `conda install -c conda-forge s3path`
 * Perform distributed training: `conda install -c conda-forge dask` and either [LightGBM](https://github.com/microsoft/LightGBM/tree/master/python-package) or [XGBoost](https://xgboost.readthedocs.io/en/latest/install.html#python).

 ## How to use